jitsi/jitsi-meet/doc/mobile.md

 3. Other remarks

-    It's likely you'll need to change the bundle ID for deploying to a device.
-    This can be changed in the "General" tab.
-Under "Identity" set "Bundle Identifier" to a different value, and adjust the "Team" in the "Signing" section to match your own.
+	Adjust the `ios/xcconfig/Identity.xcconfig` file in your favorite editor to provide your TeamID and change the bundle Identifier base to be able to build on devices.

 ## Android